kawai125/NativeStringCollections/README.md

 Thus, you can use [Burst function pointers](https://docs.unity3d.com/Packages/com.unity.burst@1.4/manual/docs/AdvancedUsages.html#function-pointers) to optimize your `ITextFileParser` class.

 If you use Burst 1.6 or later, you can use [Burst direct-call.](https://docs.unity3d.com/Packages/com.unity.burst@1.6/manual/docs/CSharpLanguageSupport_Lang.html#directly-calling-burst-compiled-code)
-It is easier to write code then Burst function pointers and has same features.
+It is easier to write code than Burst function pointers and has same features.

 (see `/Assets/NativeStringCollections/Samples/Scripts/CharaDataParser.cs` for sample.)